basarat/typescript-book/docs/tips/outFile.md

 Also source maps are positionally sensitive and run-length encoded so most of the map has to be rebuilt on a recompile if you use source maps (which you should!).
 At high-10s to 100s kloc combined it’s going to get slow.

 ## Global Scope
 Sure you can use name spaces but its still on `window` if you run it in the browser.
 Namespaces are just an unnecessary workaround.
-Also `/// <reference` comments introduce an global context in *your code* that can get hard to maintain.
+Also `/// <reference` comments introduce a global context in *your code* that can get hard to maintain.

 Also if your company has several teams working independently and then someone decides to try integrating two independently written apps there is a high likelihood of a name conflict.